Can My Dog Be An Actor?

 You can find casting calls on websites such as Craigslist, says Safford.
 You can approach talent agencies, but be wary about investing thousands in training on the promise of roles that might not come.

 Working with a legitimate trainer can be helpful, though.
 Casting directors often approach trainers in big media markets, such as New York City and Los Angeles, says Safford.
 Networking helps.
 Heidi landed work through someone Haithman’s husband knew at the gym where he works out.

-Most importantly, think about whether your dog will enjoy the experience.
-“Is it for you or for the animal?” asks Haithman.
-“It’s a hard life, but there are certain dogs who really take to it.
-Heidi enjoyed our training sessions immensely, learning to hit a mark.
+Most importantly, think about whether your dog will enjoy the experience of being a dog actor.
+“Is it for you or the animal?” asks Haithman.
+“It’s a hard life, but there are certain dogs who take to it.
+Heidi enjoyed our training sessions immensely, learning to hit the mark.
 It makes her happy to learn something.”